packit/packit-service/CONTRIBUTING.md

     make check-db

 To run them you need docker-compose.
-Otherwise you can run the same using _Openshift_ and following the instructions below.
+Otherwise, you can run the same using _Openshift_ and following the instructions below.

 ### Running "reverse-dep" tests locally